Visceral leishmaniasis: Protective immunity

 Immunity to Leishmania is determined by the interplay of white blood cells, cytokines, immune complexes, and genetic and environmental factors.

 Protective immunity develops either after successful treatment of VL (cured) or after asymptomatic infections that resolve without development of VL (asymptomatic).
 Both types of immunity are characterized by cell-mediated immunity (CMI), including skin test positivity, proliferation, and interleukin 2 (IL-2), interferon gamma (IFN-γ), and interleukin 12 (IL-12) secretion by peripheral blood mononuclear cells (PBMC) in response to Leishmania antigens.
 T cells isolated from both cured and asymptomatic PBMC activate autologous macrophages to kill intracellular amastigotes.
 IFN-γ activates macrophages to kill intracellular parasites so its role in VL has been studied extensively and IFN-γ production is often used as a marker of protective immunity.
 Cured PBMC generally secrete less IFN-γ and more interleukin 10 (IL-10) in response to Leishmania antigens than asymptomatic PBMC.
 IL-12 is important in the development and maintenance of Type 1 T helper cell responses and protective immunity so its role in VL has also been studied.
-Addition of IL-12 to some VL PBMC increases proliferation and IFN-γ secretion in response to Leishmania antigens and anti-IL-12 inhibits proliferation and IFN-γ secretion by some cured PBMC.
+Addition of IL-12 to some VL PBMC increases proliferation and IFN-γ secretion in response to Leishmania antigens, and anti-IL-12 inhibits proliferation and IFN-γ secretion by some cured PBMC.
 Other cytokines also appear to be important in immunity to Leishmania but their roles are not as well characterized.

-Leishmania antigen stimulation of PBMC from cured patients show a mixed T helper cell and regulatory T cell response.
+Leishmania antigen stimulation of PBMC from cured patients shows a mixed T helper cell and regulatory T cell response.
 Both CD4+ and CD8+ T cells contributed to IFN-γ production.
 Studies of Leishmania antigen specific T cell clones from cured patient PBMC confirm that cured patients have a mixed T cell response that involves both CD4+ helper T cells and CD4+ and CD8+ regulatory T cells.
 Two studies of asymptomatic T cell clones show that most have Type 1 profiles and secrete more IFN-γ than T cell clones from cured patients.
 Neither study revealed the presence of Type 2 or regulatory T cells.
 Some clones secreted soluble factors that caused the death of CD8+ regulatory T cells but not CD4+ T cells from VL patients, which might explain the strong protective immunity of asymptomatic patients.